About My Photography

 The Praktica was good for a long time, but I eventually graduated to a very nice Pentax.
 This was a great camera, but not half as robust as the mighty Praktica and to my disappointment, it jammed terminally in front of the famous Library of Celsus at the ancient site of Ephesus in 2005.
 Those images were the very last traditional film prints I ever took.

 Since then, several compact digital cameras have seen me through to the present day.
-I retired in 2019, irritating HMRC on the way by qualifying for a modest tax rebate, and used the cash to purchase my present camera, a pocket-sized Panasonic Lumix with a super big memory card, so I no longer have to limit my photography as I had to back in the day.
-I can now rattle off 36 exposures in a matter of seconds and not bat an eyelid, and the library on my computer now contains just under 16,000 images.
+I retired in 2019, irritating HMRC on the way by qualifying for a modest tax rebate, and used the cash to purchase a pocket-sized compact digital camera with a super big memory card, so I no longer have to limit my photography as I had to back in the day.
+I can now rattle off 36 exposures in a matter of seconds and not bat an eyelid, and the library on my computer now contains just under 26,000 images.
 Extremely modest by many standards, I’m sure, but more than ample if I’m searching for a particular photo.

 Talking of computers, I’d personally like to thank the levelling tool in iPhoto.
 Disturbingly, almost all of my shots slope off to the right, which implies either the gravitational pull of a nearby black hole or a persistent perceptual idiosyncrasy that may require medical intervention at some time in the near future.
 On a more positive note, my seascapes are perfect for downhill slalom water skiing.